ntesseract/ntesseract/README.md

 I enjoy taking on challenges and creating innovative solutions.
 Here's what I can offer:

-- Website Developing a Website (Frontend and Backend)
+- Developing a website (Frontend and Backend)
 - Manipulating Database in MySQL. such as creating, editing, and droping
 - Creating a small project (only for Logic work I can comprehend)